 Sofia Kavlin

-Poet, pop-up activation designer, IRL experience facilitator.
-From Austin to the world.
+Poet, pop-up activation designer, writer, artrepreneur.
+Creator of Unsent Letter Mailbox.
+From NYC to the world.

 I help organizations and companies turn emotional insight into meaningful IRL activations, analog rituals, and multi-platform storytelling campaigns.
 I strive for a people-centered approach, grounded in observation.